LlamaEdge/rag-api-server/README.md

           Minimal score threshold for the search result [default: 0.4] --chunk-capacity <CHUNK_CAPACITY>
-          Maximum number of tokens each chunk contains [default: 100] --socket-addr <SOCKET_ADDR>
+          Maximum number of tokens each chunk contains [default: 100] --context-window <CONTEXT_WINDOW>
+          Maximum number of user messages used in the retrieval [default: 1] --socket-addr <SOCKET_ADDR>
           Socket address of LlamaEdge-RAG API Server instance.
 For example, `0.0.0.0:8080` --port <PORT>